industrial-edge/performance-insight-getting-started/docs/Installation.md

 ## Configure the adapter

-On the left bar click the icon "Adapters" and choose the SIMATIC S7 Connector (MQTT).
+On the left bar click the icon "Connectors" and choose the OPC UA Connector (MQTT).

-Click the edit icon on the right to open the adapter configuration.
+Click the edit icon on the right to open the connector configuration.

 <p align="center"><kbd><img src="graphics/Data_Service_Adapter.PNG" /></kbd></p>